Mission & Goals

 - increase interaction and dialogue among students from different cultures

 - support intercultural understanding and social justice in the pursuit of a more just society

 - enable students, faculty and staff from all cultural backgrounds to learn about Pacific peoples, histories, languages, cultures and contemporary issues

 - combat stereotypes and ethnocentrism

-The Student Assistants work at the Center to welcome visitors and to help manage the Center's services and programs.
+The Student Assistants are the front-line support crew for the PISC serving as receptionists to provide hospitality to visitors and users and to help manage the Center's services and programs.